Benozo/conduit/examples/react/README.md

 This example demonstrates the ReAct (Reasoning + Acting) pattern using both conduit's high-level API and the low-level MCP package directly.

+Note: this is a work in progress is only meant to test mcp with an llm, this could change in the future.

 ## What is ReAct?

 ReAct combines **Reasoning** and **Acting** in language models: